El Dorado: Contemporary accounts

 Belalcázar interrogated a foreign, itinerant Indian resident in the city of Quito, who said he was a citizen of Bogotá and had come there by I know not what means.
 He stated that Bogotá was a land rich in emeralds and gold.
 Among the things that attracted them, he told of a certain king, unclothed, who went on rafts on a pool to make oblations, which he had observed, anointing all [his body] with resin and on top of it a quantity of ground gold, from the bottom of his feet to his forehead, gleaming like a ray of the sun ...
 The soldiers, delighted and content, then gave [that king] the name El Dorado.

 A later author, Antonio Herrera, connected this "itinerant Indian" with the indio dorado captured by Belalcázar in 1534.
 However, modern scholars have argued that a citizen of Bacatá would have no reason to travel as far south as Quito, either for purposes of trade or, as suggested by Herrera, as a diplomatic envoy.
-It is likely that Castellanos's account is unreliable, and that Belalcázar had not heard the El Dorado legend prior to his arrival in Muisca territory.
+Bray argues that Castellanos's account is unreliable.
+Avellaneda similarly rejects El Dorado as a motive for Belalcázar's expedition to the New Kingdom, stating that the legend became known only after Belalcázar had left Muisca territory.

 A new element in Castellanos's version of the story is the king's habit of making oblations on a raft.
 In the early 17th century, Pedro Simón elaborated on this ceremony, claiming that it took place at Lake Guatavita near Bogotá, and that the gold dust was offered as a sacrifice to a supernatural entity living in the lake.
 Juan Rodríguez Freyle, in 1636, was the first to describe the ceremony as an investiture ritual undergone by each new zipa.
-Freyle claimed to have received his information from the nephew of the last indigenous ruler of Guatavita who followed the Inca trail south to their gold mines at Puente del Inca.
+Freyle claimed to have received his information from the nephew of the last Indigenous ruler of Guatavita who followed the Inca trail south to their gold mines at Puente del Inca.